stewartmatheson/dot/README.md

  * nvm for managing node versions
  * rbenv for managing ruby versions although we will have to migrate to this

+## Things you should have
+ * A nerd font patched font.

 ## TODO
  * Add rbenv
  * Setup a health check function that will test for all requirements and fail